s-macke/AdventureAI/README.md

 ## Features

-- Read and interpret Z-Machine files (version 3 supported and version 5 partially)
+- Read and interpret Z-Machine files (version 3 supported and version 5 partially supported)
 - Run against different chat bot models.
 - Use different prompting techniques such as ReAct.
 - Store the whole run with meta information in a json file.